 The report provides a comprehensive overview of the Company’s vision, strategic approach and performance in the environmental, social and governance areas relevant to our business.
 Reporting on other matters specific to financial performance of the Company and its subsidiaries can be found in our 2016 Annual Report.

 The content of this report covers Johnson & Johnson’s worldwide operations, including those of subsidiaries across our three business segments.
 Contract manufacturers are excluded from the scope of this report, unless otherwise noted.
 There have been no significant changes from the previous reporting period in the scope, boundaries and measurement methods applied.
 GRI 102-45

 This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.
 We participated in GRI’s Standards Pioneers Program, and are proud to be among the first companies to adopt the GRI Standards.
-Please refer to GRI Content Index [link to that section] for a complete listing of GRI disclosures included in this report.
+Please refer to GRI Content Index for a complete listing of GRI disclosures included in this report.
 Our 2016 Priority Topics Assessment process guided the report's structure.
 The content is organized according to 26 priority topics identified as being most important to our various stakeholder groups.
 See our Priority Topics Assessment section for information on boundaries for each priority topic.
 GRI 102-46, 102-54, 102-55

 The report is also informed by the UN Global Compact (UNGC) Principles and serves as our annual UNGC Communication on Progress.
 See UNGC Index for more information on how we adhere to the 10 UNGC Principles.
 See Community Impact & Development section of this report for information on our commitment to support the UN Sustainable Development Goals.